anyproto/docs/miscellaneous/faqs.md

 <details>

-<summary>Can I use two separate vaults at the same time?</summary>
+<summary>Can I use two separate Vaults at the same time?</summary>

-There's a hack that can be done on desktop only.
-You will need to create a separate shortcut for your other vault, and add the `--user-data-dir="$path"` flag to the launch command (i.e. `--user-data-dir="D:\Anytype"`).
+Here's a tweak that works only on desktop: you need to create a separate shortcut for your other Vault and add the `--user-data-dir="$path"` flag to the launch command (i.e. `--user-data-dir="D:\Anytype"`).

 </details>